January 29, 2019 eList: Asia

 Refine search resultsSkip to search results

 Tokyo: 1927.
 First edition, 8vo, pp. , 212, ; illustrated throughout and printed in green, blue, and orange; pictorial paper-covered boards; remains of original glassine, publisher's pictorial box; box slightly soiled and with one short split, else generally fine.
 Shigeo Miyao (1902-1983) was primarily known as a manga artist creating humorous children's manga such as Kushisuke Manyuki ("The Adventures of Dango Kushisuke") during the Taisho period.
 He was born in Tokyo and studied manga with Okamoto Ippei (1886-1948), generally considered the godfather of manga.
 He was one of the first artists to use the word manga (literally, "funny pictures") close to its current sense.
 "Miyao had the distinction of being one of the first professional artists to specialize in children's comics."
 In 1922, he began serializing a 6-panel Manga Taro [Comics Taro] in a daily newspaper which the following year was put into book form "just in time for most copies to be destroyed in the 1923 earthquake.
 In the present book he writes of the adventures of the samurai super-hero, Karutobi Karusuke.
 (See Schodt, Manga!
 Manga!
 The World of Japanese Comics, 1986, p.
 48-49.)
-Sixty-three hits for Miyao in OCLC, all but one after 1948, the earliest being 1934.
+Sixty-three hits for Miyao in OCLC, all but two after 1948.
+National Diet Librtary only in OCLC.

 Tokio: Observatoire météorologique central du Japon, 1899.
 First edition, 8vo, pp. , ii, , 69, ; 1 plates, 1 color plate of signal flags, 2 folding maps printed in color in rear cover pocket (pocket with splits at edges), plus a third folding "Weather Chart" printed on 2 sides, the verso with a graphic description of "a typhoon of great depth" with 6 small inset charts tracking the typhoon and a large facsimile table showing air pressure, temperature, wind velocity, etc., and general remarks; original gray printed wrappers, slightly toned and with very small chips out at the extremities.
 At head of title: Ministère de l'instruction publique.
 Observatoire météorologique central du Japon.